 More than 2,000 people attended King Curtis Ousley’s funeral at St. Peter’s Lutheran Church in Manhattan, with Rev. Jesse Jackson delivering the eulogy and Stevie Wonder tacking the name of King Curtis onto his rendition of “Abraham, Martin and John.”
 Aretha Franklin was there, too, singing her sax man home with a gospel song, “Never Grow Old.”

 His killer pleaded guilty to second-degree manslaughter and received a seven-year sentence, disgustingly light when you consider what he also robbed the world of.

 But it’s not as if King Curtis hadn’t left his mark.
 You can hear his influence every time the Saturday Night Live band kicks off another episode.
 Like his former employer Sam Cooke, who also died senselessly in his 30s, King Curtis packed quite an amazing career into his shortened years.
 But we’re left wondering where else his horn would’ve led him.

-Born Curtis Ousley in 1934 in Fort Worth, where he went to the same I.M.
-Terrell High School as jazz sax legends Ornette Coleman and Dewey Redman, Curtis was the master of the Texas tenor sax sound pioneered by Illinois Jacquet and Arnett Cobb.
-Like those Houstonians and Herschel Evans from Denton, King Curtis served his apprenticeship in the band of Lionel Hampton, moving to New York City at age 19.
+Curtis Ousley, born in 1934 in Fort Worth, went to the same I.M.
+Terrell High School as jazz sax legends Ornette Coleman and Dewey Redman.
+Curtis was the master of the Texas tenor sax sound pioneered by Illinois Jacquet and Arnett Cobb.
+Like those Houstonians and Herschel Evans from Temple, King Curtis served his apprenticeship in the band of Lionel Hampton, moving to New York City at age 19.